-Directions: From Grand Junction, take I-70 east to the Palisade exit (#42), turn south on 37 3/10 Rd, travel to the first road on right (G 7/10 Road) immediately after crossing an irrigation canal.
-Travel 1.5 miles to the end of G 7/10 Road then turn right (north).
-Pass through the small tunnel (I-70 underpass) to the trailhead.
+From Grand Junction, take I-70 east to the Palisade exit (#42), turn south (right) onto 37 3/10 Road, and go to the first road on the right immediately after crossing the irrigation canal (G 7/10 Road).
+Travel 1.5 miles to the end of the road and go through a tunnel that passes under I-70 (Use caution if there is water in the tunnel - it can deceptively deep).
+The trailhead is a short distance further.